Katrina Armstrong: University of Pennsylvania

 On September 7, 2004, Armstrong was appointed the Director of Research at the Leonard Davis Institute of Health Economics.
-In this role, she also served as director of UPenn's FOCUS on Health & Leadership Program Research Programs, which received the 2004 Association of American Medical Colleges Women in Medicine Leadership Development Award.
+In this role, she also was director of UPenn's FOCUS on Health & Leadership Program Research Programs, which received the 2004 Association of American Medical Colleges Women in Medicine Leadership Development Award.
 While continuing her research into cancer control, genetic testing for cancer susceptibility, and racial disparities in cancer outcomes, she earned the Samuel Martin Health Evaluation Sciences Research Award for "her research program that seeks to elucidate the complex relationships among the social environment, health care use, and health outcomes."
-In 2006, Armstrong was elected to the American Society of Clinical Investigation for her records of scholarly achievement in biomedical research.
+In 2006, Armstrong was elected to the American Society for Clinical Investigation for her records of scholarly achievement in biomedical research.

 As an associate professor of Medicine, Obstetrics and Gynecology, and Biostatistics and Epidemiology, Armstrong was appointed Chief of the Division of General Internal Medicine at the Penn School of Medicine in 2008.
 In this role, she co-led a longitudinal observational study with Robert Hornik to explore whether patient-clinician information exchange is associated with differences in cancer patient health behaviors, health care utilization and health outcomes.
 By 2011, Armstrong and Mitchell Schnall received a five-year, $7.5 million grant from the National Cancer Institute to create the Penn Center for Innovation in Personalized Breast Cancer Screening.

+In 2017, Armstrong received UPenn's Pioneer Award for her "achievements and rise to some of the highest health care posts in government and academic medicine."

 Harvard and MGH

 In 2013, Armstrong was appointed chair of medicine and physician-in-chief at Massachusetts General Hospital (MGH), becoming the first woman to hold the position.
 The day she began her tenure at MGH, the Boston Marathon bombing occurred and she said it enabled her to "see MGH come together in an extraordinary way to respond to the need of the community."
 In the same year, she was also elected to the National Academy of Medicine.
-Although she had left UPenn, Armstrong received their Pioneer Award for her "achievements and rise to some of the highest health care posts in government and academic medicine."

-In April 2020, Armstrong was elected to the American Academy of Arts and Sciences.

 Columbia University Irving Medical Center (CUIMC)

 On March 1, 2022, Armstrong became the chief executive officer of Columbia University Irving Medical Center and Dean of the Faculties of Health Sciences and the Vagelos College of Physicians and Surgeons.
 She also is Executive Vice President for Health and Biomedical Sciences for Columbia University and the Harold and Margaret Hatch Professor in the Faculty of Medicine.
-Armstrong is the 25th dean of VP&S, founded in 1767 as the nation's second medical school but the first in the nation to award an MD degree.
-Armstrong is the first woman to lead Columbia's medical school and medical center.
+Armstrong is the 25th dean of VP&S, and first woman to lead Columbia's medical school and medical center.